sparkflows/sparkflows-docs/docs/user-guide/connectors/sap/hana/hana-jdbc.rst

 Below are the steps to configure the driver in Fire Insights in order to read and write to HANA:

-- Copy the ``ngdbc.jar`` to ``fire-user-lib & fire-server-lib`` and restart the Fire server.
+#.
+Copy the ``ngdbc.jar`` to ``fire-user-lib`` & ``fire-server-lib`` and restart the Fire server.
 Or if you wait for 60 minutes then the driver would be loaded automatically.

-- In administration/global connection, use add a connection with storage type and select the JDBC type.
+#.
+In administration/global connection, use add a connection with storage type and select the JDBC type.
 Enter the connection details like URL, driver name, username, password etc for SAP HANA.

-   More details on connection: https://docs.sparkflows.io/en/latest/installation/connection/storage-connection/index.html
+More details on connection: https://docs.sparkflows.io/en/latest/user-guide/connection/storage-connection/index.html

 Create workflow for reading/writing data to SAP HANA
 -----------